Employment Relations Act 2000

 You could also call this:

-If you can’t find the employer or their representative when you visit, even after trying hard to do so, you need to leave a note before you go.
-This note should say who you are, that you’re a Labour Inspector, when you came, and why you were there.
+If you visit a workplace and cannot find the employer, you must leave a note.
+This note must say who you are, that you are a Labour Inspector, when you visited, and why you were there.
+You must leave this note before you leave the workplace.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.